Natalya Neidhart: Personal life

 Neidhart has known TJ Wilson since she was 12 years old, and they began dating in November 2001.
-The pair married on June 26, 2013.
+The couple married on June 26, 2013.
 Their wedding was featured on the first season of Total Divas.
 She also owns a home in Calgary.

 On October 1, 2016, Neidhart had her two front teeth knocked out during a house show match in Las Vegas, Nevada.
-Natalya is legally blind in her left eye.

 Beginning in October 2017, Neidhart has been writing a weekly column which appears in the Calgary Sun and Edmonton Sun, detailing her life and career.

 In an October 23, 2019, interview with fansite WrestleZone, Natalya confirmed her voluntary childlessness, stating, "I’ve never wanted to have kids.
 I was very close to my parents, I’m very close to my sisters, I even have a very maternal instinct in the locker room with the girls that I work with.
 But I don’t want my own kids… I don’t think anyone should be a parent unless they really are fully committed to it."